Rupt/bailed-statistics/README.md

 Set up your normal HistFitter environment.

-Point the `upper_limit_results.py` to your discovery workspace.
+Point `upper_limit_results.py` to your discovery workspace.

-Make upper limit results with `invert`.

-Make discovery p-values with `test`.
+Make upper limit results with `invert` and discovery p-values with `test`.

-Combine results with `-load`.

-Make plots and tables with with `output`.
+Make plots and tables with with `output` with results combined by `-load`.

 ## Examples